top of page

 Weeding Out Friendship Troubles

 A good gardener is quick to remove any pests or weeds taking away water, sunlight, or nutrients from the other plants.
 You can think of a weed in a garden as a disagreement with your friend.
-Just like a weed, a disagreement can take away the good things your friendship needs to grow, and so it is best to get rid of those disagreements before more crop up.
-After you remove any pesky disagreement weeds, be sure to apologize to your friend, and forgive them, too.
+Just like a weed, a disagreement can take away the good things your friendship needs to grow, and so it is best to get rid of those disagreements before they take over, or any more crop up.
+After you remove those pesky disagreement weeds, be sure to apologize to your friend, and forgive them, too.
+After that, there will be plenty of room for your friendship to grow.

-Please note: If a disagreement with a friend becomes really big or even a bit scary, please talk to a parent or adult family member.
-Grownups have lots of experience tending to friendships and can offer you some helpful direction and advice.
+Please note: If a disagreement with a friend becomes really big or even a little scary, please talk to your parent or another trusted adult family member.
+Grownups usually have experience tending to friendships and can help.

 bottom of page